Nonprofit eligibility requirements

 Within the United States, Bright Funds only permits donations to:

-• 501(c)(3) public charities as listed in the IRS database of tax-exempt organizations
+• listed in the IRS database of tax-exempt organizations

 • Public schools